Hip fracture care clinical care standard indicators: 7b-Proportion of patients with a hip fracture returning to private residence

 (Numerator ÷ denominator) x 100

-Number of patients with a hip fracture living in a private residence prior to their hip fracture who return to private residence within 120 days following their separation from the hip surgery episode of care
+Number of patients with a hip fracture living in a private residence prior to their hip fracture who return to private residence within 120 days of admission to hospital for the hip fracture episode of care

 Number of patients with a hip fracture living in a private residence prior to their hip fracture